-She won $188 million in lottery, and then got sued from prison by her ex
+She won $188 million in lottery, and then was sued from prison by her ex

 “The response I’ve been getting from the media is, like, oh, I’m dumb, I’m going to be broke,” Holmes said on the show, of the response to her lottery win.
 “Or, ‘She could be doing so much more with her money.’”

 Holmes had also given McDow several other luxury items, the lawsuit says, including a 2015 Chevy Stingray worth $250,000, clothes and jewelry valued at six figures, and an array of landscaping equipment.
-Then engaged to be married, McDow allegedly named Holmes his power of attorney before his prison sentence and authorized her to store his belongings.
+Then engaged to be married, McDow allegedly assigned Holmes his power of attorney before his prison sentence and authorized her to store his belongings.

 But after the relationship ended in 2017, a family member revealed to McDow that Holmes had given away his personal items, the lawsuit says.
-Among other belongings, the 77 acres of land, his auto business, his Chevy truck and his clothing were all allegedly gone.
+Among the property allegedly disposed of: the 77 acres of land, his auto business, his Chevy truck and his clothing.

-McDow’s attorneys argue that Holmes “failed to act openly, fairly and honestly by secretly giving away” his property.
-They are seeking tens of thousands of dollars in damages, among other compensation.
+McDow’s attorneys argue that Holmes “failed to act openly, fairly and honestly by secretly giving away” McDow’s property.
+They are seeking tens of thousands of dollars in damages, along with other compensation.

-Holmes’s attorneys did not immediately respond to a request for comment, but argued in court filings that McDow does not legally own the items that he cited — valued at $1.4 million — because the titles are in Holmes’s name.
+Holmes’s attorneys did not immediately respond to a request for comment but argued in court filings that McDow does not legally own the items that he cited — valued at $1.4 million — because the titles are in Holmes’s name.
 The lawsuit also describes some of the property vaguely and therefore fails to properly notify Holmes of the claims, her attorneys added.

-Holmes is also contesting the lawsuit on procedural grounds, including around the statute of limitations and how the lawsuit was served.
+Holmes also is contesting the lawsuit on procedural grounds, including on the statute of limitations and how the suit was served.

 Read more: